How much do you know about funding platforms?

 - Today's Top 10 Rankings 9th Edition (June 16–July 7, 2023)

-These are truly global glasses that have made their way to Japan after launching in Europe and the U.S. They’re XR—or eXtended Reality—glasses.
+These are truly global glasses that have made their way to Japan after sweeping through Europe and the U.S. They’re XR—or eXtended Reality—glasses.
 It feels like just yesterday that we first learned about VR (Virtual Reality) and AR (Augmented Reality), and now here comes another new type of glasses.
 (The digital world moves so fast! 📺)

-Extended Reality creates a broader dimension of reality by allowing users to freely switch between virtual reality and augmented reality or choose to combine them.
-As a result, when you put on these glasses and connect them to a smartphone or PC, a large screen equivalent to 120 inches unfolds right before your eyes.
-With high-definition video and high-quality audio delivered through a collaboration with a leading U.S. audio brand, wouldn’t these glasses alone transform any space into a massive movie theater or a gaming world?
+Mixed reality creates a broader dimension of reality by allowing users to freely switch between virtual reality and augmented reality or choose to combine them.
+As a result, when you put on these glasses and connect them to a smartphone or PC, a massive screen equivalent to 120 inches unfolds right before your eyes.
+With high-definition video and high-quality audio delivered through a collaboration with a leading U.S. audio brand, wouldn’t these glasses alone turn any space into a massive movie theater or a gaming world?

 The Japanese crowdfunding market is currently experiencing a boom in membership tickets for popular restaurants